 As you begin your research you will probably find lots of information from many types of sources.
 When you are college and in most professional settings after college you will be expected to use high quality sources of information for your work.
 As you gather information for your research projects, you'll find many sources in many formats such as books, articles from databases, Web documents, interviews, videos, and more.

-Here are five criteria to evaluate the sources you find:
+For in-depth help evaluating sources, visit our Evaluating Sources guide.
+However in brief, here are five criteria you should use to evaluate the sources you find:

 When considering the relevancy of a source, there are several things to ask yourself: